BlockEdenHQ/web-blockeden-home/blog/2024-02-19-blockeden-xyz-join-stellar-to-bring-data-of-its-new-smart-contract-platform-soroban-to-developers.md

 Soroban is a smart contract platform that is integrated into the existing Stellar blockchain.
 Developers could develop smart contracts with a Rust dialect and interact with Stellar’s accounts and assets, not other operations like SDEX, AMMs, Claimable Balances, or Sponsorships.

-Soroban is still in development but is currently live on the test network named Futurenet.
+The Soroban mainnet upgrade is scheduled for February 20th .

 ## **What is BlockEden.xyz**